 In particular, party synergy is vital.
 Mixing various classes in battle is the way to succeed versus the meanest enemies.

-You can play the whole story quest and most side quest solo, but the best part of the game is co-op.
+You can play the whole story quest and most side quests solo, but the best part of the game is co-op.
 That includes world bosses roaming freely, public dungeons, dungeons, arenas, and 12-player trials.
 You can check the full list of co-op activities.

 Moreover, the game’s population is alive and healthy.
 Currently, it’s the 6th most populated MMO in the market.
 It has 16.4m total subscribers and about 624K daily players.